-The Company has no direct employees, and no remuneration is paid by the Company to the Managing Directors, which, as of April 25th, 2024, consists of one men.
+The Company has no direct employees, and no remuneration is paid by the Company to the Managing Directors, which consists of a man and a woman.

 2. Significant accounting policies

 The financial statements of the Company are prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("EU-IFRS") and with Part 9 of Book 2 of the Dutch Civil code, with significant policies applied below.